qscgy/qscgy.github.io/util/resume.md

 60 people each, and one family‑friendly evening social for 100 people.
 - In spring 2024, held 150% more department social events than in any of the previous four semesters.
 - Advocated for the views and interests of students during the faculty hiring process as a voting member of the departmental faculty senate.
-- Successfully advocated to maintain a cost‑of‑living increase for graduate student stipends.
+- Successfully advocated for a cost‑of‑living increase to graduate student stipends.

 ## Publications & Patents
 Paruchuri, A., **Ehrenstein, S.**, Wang, S., Fried, I., Pizer, S.M.,